ferrywlto/theme-color-playground/README.md

 - See how different brand colors work in both light and dark themes.
 - Get inspiration for your own color schemes.
 - Understand the mood and reasoning behind the color choices.
+- Total 379 brands for selection.
+(Some are duplicates, clean up from time to time.
+With more to add in future.)

 ### 📱 **Modern Web Standards**
 - Fully responsive design (mobile-first)